 The headband is made of aluminum, enabling it to withstand some punishment without any fear of breaking.
 It’s still not the kind of headset you’d carry outside, despite the evident durability, but the minimalist design is certainly appreciated.
-And if you’re a fan of this type of design, you’ll love the alternative Blackout version of the headset, featuring an all-black exterior.
+If you’re a fan of this type of design, you’ll love the alternative Blackout version of the headset in particular, featuring an all-black exterior.

 We don’t normally gush this much over the color of a headset, but the Cloud Alpha S deserves all the praise for managing to seamlessly blend form and function into one gorgeous whole.